pachterlab/lair/about.md

 others to discover interesting results about an RNA-seq experiment that may not have been included in the original paper.

+This project was created by the [Pachter Lab](http://pachterlab.github.io).

 <img src="{{ site.baseurl }}/_images/bears_large_compress.jpg">